emerril1/EpiSim-an-Epidemic-Simulator/README.md

 From top to bottom in the code:
 * Population size can be adjusted by modifying the size value on line 53.
-* Virus properties, which include the name, infection rate, and cure rate, can be configured by updating the corresponding values on line 54.
+* Virus properties, which include the name, infection rate, and cure rate, and time till infection can be configured by updating the corresponding values on line 54.
 * Intervention strategies (currently only Vaccine and Quarantine) can be tested by uncommenting the relevant function calls on lines 61–62 and 64–65.
 * Simulation duration can be set by changing the argument in the run() call on line 67.